Let’s start with a comparison between one thing and another, typically for the purpose of explanation or clarification.

 HexorBase is a database application that was developed for auditing and maintaining several databases simultaneously.
 It is also able to perform SQL queries and brute force attacks against the common database types.

 Armitage is also a fantastic Java-based GUI front-end for one of the most well known hacking tools – the Metasploit Framework.
-It was developed to help this security professionals understand hacking and the power of Metasploit better.
+It was developed to help these security professionals understand hacking and the power of Metasploit better.

 There are tons of hacking tools, so which ones should you start with?